hay/facetool/README.md

     facetool.py swap -i face.jpg -t heads -o face-to-dir

+### Face recognition

+Calculate the distance between 'alice.jpg' and a folder full of faces

+    facetool.py distance -i alice.jpg -t faces

+The same, but then print percentages instead of distance

+    facetool.py distance -i alice.jpg -t faces --as-percentage

+Save the results to a CSV file instead of printing to the command line

+    facetool.py distance -i alice.jpg -t faces --as-percentage -of csv -o results.csv

+### Face averaging

+Create an 'average.jpg' face from a folder of faces

+    facetool.py average -i faces -o average.jpg

+Do the same thing from a single image that has multiple faces

+    facetool.py average -i group.jpg -o average.jpg

 ### Classifying age and gender

 Get the age and gender of a single image and print to console